LinkedIn scrapped its entire ranking system.

 Engagement pods are done.

-LinkedIn named them as a target and built systems to shut them down.
+LinkedIn named them as a target and built the systems to shut them down.

 "One marketing director saw their average reach drop from 8,500 impressions to 340 overnight." (upGrowth, LinkedIn Algorithm 2026: 360Brew Update)